Copyright and teaching

 Using electronic course material

-Most e-books and e-journals available at the university are covered by licencing agreements between the library and different distributors.
+Most e-books and e-journals available at the university are covered by licensing agreements between the library and different distributors.
 The conditions for use are determined by the publisher or distributor and may differ from case to case.

 As a teacher you are generally allowed to:

-- Upload articles to Its Learning
+- Upload articles to Canvas

 - Link to e-books and articles from e-journals